-Norway's PM attacks Facebook 'censorship' over Vietnam photo
+Facebook reinstates Vietnam photo after outcry over censorship

 Protesting Facebook's move, Solberg re-posted the photo with a black square covering the naked girl, and published a range of other historic images blacking over faces of people such as Ronald Reagan or Winston Churchill.

-She also posted a version of the "Tank Man" image from China's 1989 Tiananmen uprising, with a black square covering a man standing in front of a row of army tanks.
+She also posted a version of the "Tank Man" image from the 1989 protests in China's Tiananmen Square, with a black square covering a man standing in front of a row of army tanks.

 Solberg wrote on her Facebook account: "I want my children and other children to grow up in a society where history is taught as it was."